xen0l/blog/content/about/about.md

 * security, especially cryprography,
 * scalability & distributed systems.

-If you enjoy chatting about the technology, feel free to contact me.p I am also actively looking for new challenges!
+If you enjoy chatting about the technology, feel free to contact me.
+I am also actively looking for new challenges!